mauroservienti/milestone.github.io/_posts/2022-05-11-dotnet-development-on-apple-silicon.md

 Based on my experience with the developers' pack, I downloaded the SDK installer.
 It fails.
 The error is that ARM is not a supported platform, which is interesting because we can install the same x64 SDK on the M1 Mac.
 The .NET Core 3.1 SDK installs fine using the Visual Studio Installer.
 But then I started getting all sorts of weird errors from Visual Studio.
 I suppose a lot of the Visual Studio tooling depends on .NET Core that tries to load other assemblies compiled for ARM, causing many operations to fail.
 Removing .NET Core 3.1 solved my problems.
 I assume that Visual Studio uses the latest runtime, .NET 6, in my case, if the expected one is not available.
 I have no idea how many latent problems are waiting for me around the corner.

-## 2022-06-27 — A couple of months into using macOS and an M1 for .NET Development.
+## 2022-06-27 — A couple of months into using macOS and an M1 for .NET Development

 The following section is only about .NET development, specifically WPF, using the Parallels Windows for ARM virtual machine.
 I have no issues with .NET 6 or .NET 7 development using macOS.
 Everything  I need works as expected.